Performance Evaluations of Signed and Unsigned Noisy Approximate Quantum Fourier Arithmetic: Introduction

 This paper is organized as follows.
+Sec.~\ref{sec_related} provides a brief summary of contemporary advancements related to quantum arithmetic using both QFT and non-QFT based approaches.
 Sec.~\ref{sec_QFT} briefly describes our implementation of the AQFT.
-In Sec.~\ref{sec_QArith} we illustrate Quantum Fourier Addition and Quantum Fourier multiplication, and describe our implementation.
+In Sec.~\ref{sec_QArith} we illustrate Quantum Fourier Addition and Quantum Fourier Multiplication, and describe our implementation.
 In Sec.~\ref{sec_results}, we provide specific details on the generation, collection, and presentation of performance data considered in this study, and discuss their interpretation.
 Finally Sec.~\ref{sec_summary} summarizes this work and discusses its future development.